Alternative Reading Formats

-The term “print impairment” refers to any disability that creates obstacles to reading standard print.
-The most widely recognized of these disabilities are visual impairments.
-Others include physical disabilities that prevent a person from holding a book or turning its pages; cognitive disabilities that get in the way of a person correctly processing words as they appear; and chemical sensitivities, in which exposure to the chemicals found in paper or ink interferes with a person’s comprehension and may be injurious to the person’s overall health as well.
+The term “print impairment” refers to any disability that makes it hard to read standard print.
+The most common is visual impairments.
+Physical disabilities may make it hard for a person to hold a book or turn its pages.
+Cognitive disabilities get in the way of a person understanding words as they appear.
+Chemical sensitivities to the chemicals found in paper or ink interfere with a person’s understanding and can be harmful to the person’s overall health as well.

-Despite the obstacles that print impairments pose, individuals with these disabilities can usually find a way to read. because of alternative accessible formats.
+Despite the obstacles that print impairments pose, people with disabilities can usually find a way to read. because of alternative accessible formats.
 Thanks to the development of alternative formats that use other, more accessible means of presenting text.

-This fact sheet outlines various types of alternative formats.
+This fact sheet lists types of alternative formats.
 Contact information for the agencies and companies mentioned can be found at the end of the fact sheet.

 Audio Books can be obtained through book stores, public libraries, and the internet.
 People with print impairments can also make use of sources specifically for people who cannot read standard print.
 The two largest are the National Library Service for the Blind and Physically Handicapped (NLS) and Learning Ally (formerly known as Recording for the Blind & Dyslexic).
 The National Library Service for the Blind distributes recorded materials for both adults and children to a cooperating network of regional and local libraries throughout the United States.
 Some network libraries will also make recordings, often of reading material that has particular local interest.